EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 ## Creating model entities, migrations and updating the database

 Alright, with all that configuration out of the way, let's implement some of our actual application logic now.
 Refer back to our data model.
 We'll start by defining our three simplest tables: `makes`, `sizes` and `body_types`.
-With EF Core, we define tables via so-called POCO entities.
+With EF Core, we define tables via so-called [POCO](https://en.wikipedia.org/wiki/Plain_old_CLR_object) entities.
 Which are simple C# classes with some properties.
-The classes become tables and the properties become the table fields.
+The classes become tables and the properties become the tables' fields.
 Instances of these classes represent records in the databse.

 So, create a new `Models` directory in our project's root and add these three files: